Do you miss your guitar when you are traveling? Or hate trying to get your guitar on a plane?

 Then you need a travel guitar.
-Yes they exist, and no I’m not talking about guitars for children.
-I’m talking about amazing guitars by premium brands, which were designed to be portable and travel friendly.
+Yes, they exist, and no I’m not talking about guitars for children.
+I’m talking about amazing guitars by premium brands, which were specifically designed to be portable and travel-friendly.

 In fact, you can actually fit this guitar in overhead bins in planes.
 Some airlines will make you pay extra for it, but you shouldn’t usually have any issues if you call or email the airline beforehand.
 Just give them the dimensions of the bag and you’ll be fine.

-Oh, and you can put some extra clothes in the bag – not only will this make your other suitcase lighter, but it will also protect your travel travel guitar.
+Oh, and you can put some extra clothes in the bag – not only will this make your other suitcase lighter, but it will also protect your travel guitar.

 And it has a great price tag on it.
 It is by no means the cheapest travel guitar out of the bunch, but it is far away from being the most expensive one.

 The OF660 has a body made from carbon fiber, which is reinforced with fiberglass on the back and sides.
-What that means is that you never have to worry about humidity with this guitar – you can leave it out in pouring rain, and there won’t be any consequences.
+What that means is that you never have to worry about humidity with this acoustic guitar – you can leave it out in pouring rain, and there won’t be any consequences.
 Plus, it makes the guitar look very elegant and sleek.

 Little Martin is the smallest guitar from this amazing brand, and it’s definitely a contender.
-It features Koa-grained high pressure laminate on its top, sides and back, with a rosewood fingerboard and bridge.
+It features Koa-grained high-pressure laminate on its top, sides, and back, with a rosewood fingerboard and bridge.
 The neck of this guitar is carved out of Stratabond.

 And this guitar is great not just for travel, but also for children and adults with small hands.

 The durability of Little Martin is another amazing thing about it.
-It is built to survive road trips, children and all kinds of weather.
+It is built to survive road trips, children, and all kinds of weather.
 Especially if you regularly carry it in the gig bag that comes with it.
 Which has an exterior made from ballistic nylon, and an interior lined with plush.

 And the price of this guitar is not too bad either.
 It’s not among the cheapest options, but it is also not ridiculously expensive either.
-It is a little pricier than most other guitars in this review, but it’s undoubtedly worth it, considering the quality of both sound and build.
+It is a little pricier than most other travel guitars in this review, but it’s undoubtedly worth it, considering the quality of both sound and build.

-What could be a deal breaker is that this is a right hand guitar.
+What could be a deal-breaker is that this is a right-hand guitar.
 The others that I showed you were either ambidextrous, or you could choose between right and left hand.
 With the Mini M, you get no such choice.

 And there’s nothing else bad about it.
-The guitar weighs a mere 2.5 lbs, which makes it perfect for travel.
+The acoustic guitar weighs a mere 2.5 lbs, which makes it perfect for travel.
 It is small enough that it easily fits into overhead compartments in airplanes, and it comes with a really solid gig bag.

 It doesn’t sound like a full-sized guitar, but it definitely sounds like a guitar and not like a ukulele.
-It has a scale length of 20”, a nut width of 1.96” and a total of 18 frets, which not only feel familiar, but also make it sound more like a traditional guitar.
+It has a scale length of 20”, a nut width of 1.96”, and a total of 18 frets, which not only feel familiar but also make it sound more like a traditional guitar.

 Traveler Guitar is a brand that makes some insanely portable guitars, both acoustic and electric.
 So, I will show you several options from them in this section, starting with the Travelcaster Deluxe.
 It is a full 25.5” scale travel guitar with 14:1 gear ratio turners.

 The Travelcaster features an overall length of 33.75” and weighs a mere 5.2 lbs.
 It comes with a soft gig case for ultimate portability – the entire case and the guitar only weigh 6.8 lbs.
 What’s even better is that you are not sacrificing playability for portability – Traveler Guitar is proud of how all of their guitars sound, and we have no complaints either.

-The guitar boasts a poplar body with a maple neck and a maple fretboard with bone nut, which not only sound great, but also look pretty good.
-And you can get it in three colors – the black gloss option is unique because it features a catalpa fretboard with bone nut.
+The guitar boasts a poplar body with a maple neck and a maple fretboard with bone nut, which not only sound great but also look pretty good.
+And you can get it in three colors – the black gloss option is unique because it features a catalpa fretboard with a bone nut.

 Back to Yamaha – the APXT2 is an excellent choice if you want a versatile guitar.
 It is both acoustic and electric, with a gorgeous exterior and an affordable price tag.
 This guitar features a spruce top, with a rosewood fingerboard and bridge, for great appearance and sound.

 It is a 3/4 sized guitar, and it is pretty much just a smaller version of the APX500III.
-It is equipped with an ART-based preamp, system 68 contact pickup and an on-board tuner, which give you a full-bodied acoustic tone when you plug it in.
+It is equipped with an ART-based preamp, system 68 contact pickup, and an onboard tuner, which give you a full-bodied acoustic tone when you plug it in.
 And you can also tune the guitar without having to plug it in any extra gear, which is convenient and great for travel.

-One downside to the Yamaha guitar is that its orientation is right handed and there are no other options.
+One downside to the Yamaha guitar is that its orientation is right-handed and there are no other options.
 So, it is definitely not going to be a good fit for all of you.

 An upside is that you get a gig bag with the Yamaha, so you can really carry it anywhere.
 And it weighs just a little over 5 lbs, which is pretty good for a versatile guitar.
 It is not the lightest option you have, but it is great for a guitar that is capable of so much.

-Meaning that the APXT2 is not just a good option for travel, but also for kids learning to play, as well as as petite adults that find regular guitars too big.
+Meaning that the APXT2 is not just a good option for travel, but also for kids learning to play, as well as petite adults that find regular guitars too big.

-This is the smallest full scale electric guitar you can get your hands on, and it is perfect if you’re looking for something ultra-portable.
+This is the smallest full-scale electric guitar you can get your hands on, and it is perfect if you’re looking for something ultra-portable.
 And at only 3.1 lbs, this is also the lightest electric travel guitar out of the bunch.
 It also comes with a detachable lap rest, for easy transport.

 Obviously, this travel guitar doesn’t have a proper headstock.
 But that doesn’t mean that you can’t tune it – in fact, the tuning system is included in its body, and it features a dual-rail humbucker pickup.

 The chrome tuning machines feature a 14:1 ratio, for extremely precise tuning.
-Which means that you can have almost the same playing experience on this guitar, as you have on a full-bodied electric guitar that weighs a lot more.
+This means that you can have almost the same playing experience on this guitar, as you have on a full-bodied electric guitar that weighs a lot more.

 One great thing about this guitar is that you have options – you can choose from four colors, three wood types, and also your hand orientation.
 And that means that it is going to be very easy for you to pick out a guitar that is perfectly suitable for you.

 It comes with a lightweight gig bag that easily fits into overhead compartments in airplanes.
 Meaning that this guitar is just perfect for transport.
-You can carry it wherever you won’t, and you can fit some extra gear in the front pocket of the gig bag.
+You can carry it wherever you want, and you can fit some extra gear in the front pocket of the gig bag.